FAQs for Graduate Students

 - The cost is $120 for domestic applicants and $140 for international applicants.
 See the application for payment details.

 - Can I apply for a fee waiver?

-- There are circumstances in which applicants are eligible to apply for a fee waiver.
-You should view the information available on the Office of Graduate Studies website for more information regarding a fee waiver.
+Graduate Studies Fee Waivers: There are circumstances in which applicants are eligible to apply for a fee waiver for participation in specific graduate preparation programs.
+You should view the information available on the Graduate Studies website for more information regarding a fee waiver.

 - What should I include in my Statement of Purpose and Personal History and Diversity statement?

 - Please see the Office of Graduate Studies website for detailed descriptions of these two essays.